MusicShaun/HTML-Email-Signature/README.md

 <div style="display: flex; gap: 10px;">  <img src="https://res.cloudinary.com/dyneqi48f/image/upload/v1696206996/email-signature-light.html_j3eacs.png" alt="" width="48%" />  <img src="https://res.cloudinary.com/dyneqi48f/image/upload/v1696206755/email-signature-dark.html_cyegte.png" alt="" width="48%" />  </div>

-Tired of your email signature looking as dull as dishwater?
- Your signature is your personal brand statement.
-And HTML email signatures are your ticket to adding a dash of personality to your emails
-But here's the catch - crafting a HTML email signature is a nightmare.
+Crafting a HTML email signature is a nightmare.
 There are compatibility quirks, design challenges, and no support from the big email providers.
 This readMe is a quick overview of the important lessons I learned and the pitfalls to avoid.
+Be very strict unless you are happy to waste some time.

 <br>